-Wanting to shoot something with representation of Circles, I could barely find any circular subjects at my house except the glasses, cups and mugs.
-Wine and beer bottles can be interesting with all that cool graphics on the bottle, but the round top and bottom look empty.
+Wanting to shoot something with the representation of Circles, I could barely find any circular subjects at my house except the glasses, cups, and mugs.
+Wine and beer bottles can be interesting with all the cool graphics on the bottle, but the round top and bottom look empty.
 So, I thought about my teacups which are hand-made and have some colors.

 Spring will bring me new hope and I am determined to make it happen this time around.
 For preparation, I did my experiment on cut tulips.
 This image was stacked with 26 shots.
 I got some perfect circles, but they are not as sharp as what I had in mind.
-I will try 30, 40 or 50 next timer.
-The more I shoot, the higher my bar has raised and I seem to always falling short.
+I will try 30, 40, or 50 next time.
+The more I shoot, the higher my bar has raised and I seem to always fall short.

 Ordinary days.
 Circles, the ordinary subjects.
-But I learned something from doing.
+But I learned something from doing it.